 Poster Presentation on Teen Helpline for LGBTQ+ Youth

-We are thrilled to celebrate our lab member Dao Doan for presenting her poster, “Teen-to-Teen Text-Based Helpline Conversations Impact Affectivity and Suicidality in LGBTQ+ Youth: A Mixed Methods Approach,” at [insert conference name here, e.g., the Western Psychological Association Annual Convention].
+We are thrilled to celebrate our lab member Dao Doan for presenting her poster, “Teen-to-Teen Text-Based Helpline Conversations Impact Affectivity and Suicidality in LGBTQ+ Youth: A Mixed Methods Approach,” at the Digital Mental Health and LGBTQ+ Youth: Bridging Research Industry, and Clinical Care conference held at Santa Clara University.

-Dao’s research, conducted in collaboration with Santa Clara University, San Diego State University, and Teen Talk App, shines a compassionate and data-driven light on how digital peer-to-peer helplines serve as vital lifelines for LGBTQ+ teens.
+Dao’s research, conducted in collaboration with Santa Clara University, San Diego State University (PI: Dra.
+Sylvanna Vargas), and Teen Talk App, shines a compassionate and data-driven light on how digital peer-to-peer helplines serve as vital lifelines for LGBTQ+ teens.

 Understanding the Voices Behind the Texts